Shikaga/PitchBlackAnalysis/index.md

 In these ways she reminds me a lot of Ripley.
 Ripley is not the captain, nor is she a typical action hero.
 She is just someone who is trying to make their best of a bad situation.

 Now, by this logic, opening narration aside, at the twenty seven minute mark, we could easily make the case that Fry is the protagonist of the film so far.
-And while Riddick takes over in the middle of the film, in a very real sense, it is Fry's arc that carries the most weight in the film.
+And while Riddick's character takes over in the middle of the film, in a very real sense, it is Fry's arc that carries the most weight in the film.

 In fact Riddick has so small a character arc that it is almost non-existent.
-By comparison, let us go back to climax that I mentioned earlier.
+By comparison, let us go back to the climax that we discussed earlier.

 After Riddick's betrayal, Fry takes their last remaining light, and sprints into the night after him.
 Finally she confronts Riddick, and he tries to coax her onboard, to abandon the others and fly off with him.